What You Get

 3 DIFFICULTY LEVELS

-We give your members three workout options (Beyond RXD, RXD, Fitness) to choose between every day so that everyone, from beginner athlete to seasoned athlete, is challenged appropriately.
+We give your members three workout options (Competitor, Rxd, Fitness) to choose between every day so that everyone, from beginner athlete to seasoned athlete, is challenged appropriately.

 When we say “warmup,” we mean everything before 3-2-1-Go!
 Each warmup builds to the workout and is written specifically for the day’s session so that your members’ muscles and joints are actually prepared for the work.